ryzencool/test-reference/README.md

 # test guide

-*share something about test in deveploping*
+### intro: I am a developer and interesting with testing, this is record of my learning

+* tech stack: python, katalon, jmeter, groovy

 * overview of testing

-* how to complete UI test and API test by katalon
+* how to complete UI test and API test with katalon

 * foundation of python3

-* how to complete API test and Perfomance test
+* how to complete API test and Perfomance test with python